jolivain/trusted-firmware-a/docs/process/contributing.rst

 -  Make commits of logical units.
 See these general `Git guidelines`_ for contributing to a project.

--  Follow the :ref:`Coding Style` and :ref:`Coding Guidelines`.

-   -  Use the checkpatch.pl script provided with the Linux source tree.
-A Makefile target is provided for convenience.

 -  Keep the commits on topic.
 If you need to fix another bug or make another enhancement, please address it on a separate topic branch.

+-  Split the patch in manageable units.
+Small patches are usually easier to review so this will speed up the review process.

 -  Avoid long commit series.
 If you do have a long series, consider whether some commits should be squashed together or addressed in a separate topic.

+-  Ensure that each commit in the series has at least one ``Signed-off-by:`` line, using your real name and email address.
+The names in the ``Signed-off-by:`` and ``Author:`` lines must match.
+If anyone else contributes to the commit, they must also add their own ``Signed-off-by:`` line.
+By adding this line the contributor certifies the contribution is made under the terms of the
+   :download:`Developer Certificate of Origin <../../dco.txt>`.

+   More details may be found in the `Gerrit Signed-off-by Lines guidelines`_.

+-  Ensure that each commit also has a unique ``Change-Id:`` line.
+If you have cloned the repository with the "`Clone with commit-msg hook`" clone method (following the :ref:`Prerequisites` document), this should already be the case.

+   More details may be found in the `Gerrit Change-Ids documentation`_.

+-  Write informative and comprehensive commit messages.
+A good commit message provides all the background information needed for reviewers to understand the intent and rationale of the patch.
+This information is also useful for future reference.

+   For example:

+   -  What does the patch do?
+   -  What motivated it?
+   -  What impact does it have?
+   -  How was it tested?
+   -  Have alternatives been considered?
+Why did you choose this approach over another one?
--  Make sure your commit messages are in the proper format.
-If a commit fixes an `issue`_, include a reference.
+   -  If it fixes an `issue`_, include a reference.

+-  Follow the :ref:`Coding Style` and :ref:`Coding Guidelines`.

+   -  Use the checkpatch.pl script provided with the Linux source tree.
+A Makefile target is provided for convenience, see :ref:`this section<automatic-compliance-checking>` for more details.

 -  Where appropriate, please update the documentation.